terramate-io/terramate/docs/dependency-management.md

 When actually running apply (terraform apply), how would different terraform version requirements be handled?
 Enforce the same Terraform version?
 Fail?

-Usually stacks have a fixed/pinned terraform version, since they apply changes, but then running multiple stacks with **terraform run** using terrastack would require all stacks to pin the exact same terraform version, or it will fail for stacks with different versions.
+Usually, stacks have a fixed/pinned Terraform version, since they apply changes, but then running multiple stacks with **terraform run** using terrastack would require all stacks to pin the exact same terraform version, or it will fail for stacks with different versions.